ForNeVeR/SvnUtils/README.md

 Get the patch in the SVN format and save it to the `OutputPath`.

+    Apply-SvnPatch [-PatchFilename] <mandatory>

+Applies the patch file to the current directory with `TortoiseMerge`.

     Commit-SvnChange -ShowBrowser <flag; not enabled by default>

 Commits the current changes with TortoiseSvn.
 Tries to detect merge